AlexMulkerrin/SisTech-SmartBoard/readme.md

 ## Deployment and Usage THIS NEEDS TO BE FINALISED AT DRY RUN (HH 29TH)
 To deploy and use, you will need:

-1. a Java IDE (Netbeans or Eclipse) to run the Java Client
+1. The Smartboard Interface can be run by using the 'sistech' jar file in \Source\Prototype\Sistech\dist 1b. or the Netbeans project file can be loaded and run
 2. a MySQL account
 3. to publish the php web-pages
 4. to apply the workarounds

 1)
+to run \Source\Prototype\Sistech\dist\sistech.jar you will need Java installed.
+The program was designed with the University's desktop machines in mind with touch sensitive widescreens.
+The interface is also compatible with mouse controls.

+1b)
 The Sistech smartboard interface can be used by downloading the prototype directory and running the Netbeans project file called Sistech inside.
-The proect requires the mysql libraries which are contained in the mysql-connector-java-5.0.8 On loading the project file Netbeans will report a missing library which is fixed by giving the path to the jar file in this directory.
+The project requires the mysql libraries which are contained in the mysql-connector-java-5.0.8 On loading the project file Netbeans will report a missing library which is fixed by giving the path to the jar file in this directory.

 2)
 Access to the database requires a University MySQL account and specifically granted access privileges (email hilary.hastings.14@aberdeen.ac.uk if required).